Open-Minds-Lab/MRdataset/docs/API.rst

 using the elements in Core API.
 Here is a summarized reference of classes which can be used to import BIDS dataset and DICOM dataset.

-.. automodule:: MRdataset.bids_dataset
+.. automodule:: MRdataset.dicom
    :members:
    :undoc-members:
    :show-inheritance:

+.. automodule:: MRdataset.bids
+   :members:
+   :undoc-members:
+   :show-inheritance:

-.. automodule:: MRdataset.dicom_dataset
+.. automodule:: MRdataset.fastbids
    :members:
    :undoc-members:
    :show-inheritance:

 Core API